FIFA World Cup 2026 free-to-air live matches in Singapore: Mediacorp schedule released for 28 games

 In addition to the matches, fans may also view curated highlights on mewatch and Mediacorp Sports on YouTube, TikTok and other digital platforms.

-"Together, these offerings reflect Mediacorp's commitment to making major sporting moments more accessible and bringing audiences together through shared national experiences," the national media network said.
+"Together, these offerings reflect Mediacorp's commitment to making major sporting moments more accessible and bringing audiences together through shared national experiences," it added.

+The World Cup this year, running from Jun 11 to Jul 19, has three host countries: Canada, Mexico and the United States.

+There are 48 teams competing in 104 matches – the biggest edition of the tournment to date.

-Mediacorp previously announced a standard subscription price of S$118 to catch all 104 matches.
+Mediacorp, which announced in February that it had secured exclusive rights to broadcast the 2026 FIFA World Cup, is offering a standard subscription price of S$118 to catch all 104 matches.
 Early-bird pricing, which closed on Apr 30, was S$98.

 Both rates are unchanged from the 2022 tournament.